Rohini-Microsoft/Task-Management-in-Microsoft-Sustainability-Manager-Solution-Accelerator/README.md

 ![Landing Page](./Deployment/images/readme/landingPage.png)

 As a Sustainability Manager or Sustainability Analyst, you will be able to deploy this accelerator on top of your existing MSM environment.
 This will allow you to
- 1. Create, manage, track, and assign tasks as a Sustainability Manager specific to MSM tables like Emissions, Scope 1, Scope 2 and Scope 3 activity tables, Accounts etc. You can create generic tasks for data validation, data import, etc. This also allows you to get a 360 view of all scheduled, completed and in-progress tasks to help you to prioritize, delegate, and track progress.
+ 1. Create, manage, track, and assign tasks as a Sustainability Manager specific to MSM tables like Emissions, Scope 1, Scope 2 and Scope 3 activity tables, Accounts etc. You can create generic tasks for data validation, data import, etc. This also allows you to get a 360-degree view of all scheduled, completed and in-progress tasks to help you to prioritize, delegate, and track progress.
- 2. As a Analyst, you will receive notifications when a task is assigned to the user.
+ 2. As an Analyst, you will receive notifications when a task is assigned to the user.
 There will be custom views to track & manage tasks assigned to the logged in user.

 ### Business value - Added new
 <details>